Buying a home

 If you want to complain about a mortgage lender or broker, you have to firstly discuss the problem with them.
 After this initial attempt to solve the problem, if you are still dissatisfied, you can consider making a formal complaint.
 If you think the mortgage lender or broker has discriminated against you, you can complain about this as well.
 Each lender or broker should have its own internal complaints procedure.
 If you have followed this procedure and are still not satisfied, you can take your complaint to the Financial Ombudsman Service.

-For more information about making a complaint to the Financial Ombudsman Service see How to use an ombudsman or commissioner in Scotland.
+For more information about making a complaint to the Financial Ombudsman Service, see Complaint to an ombudsman or commissioner in Scotland.

 How to find a property